Hong Kong’s Best Al Fresco Restaurants and Bars

 Book: 2900 2009 or [email protected]

 On the third floor of The Pottinger Hotel you’ll find a welcoming outdoor terrace amid the crowds of Central.
-Snacks and a limited a la carte menu are available but the main draw here is the wondrous cocktails concocted by mixologist Antonio Lai.
+Snacks and a limited a la carte menu are available including their new Colonial small plates menu that offers a taste of Britain with a colonial flair.
+However, the main draw here is the wondrous cocktails concocted by mixologist Antonio Lai.
 Birds of a Feather, a unique blend of scotch, blueberry and pomegranate tea syrup, blueberry puree, malt essence and lemon juice is served in an adorable bird-shaped glass.
 You have to try one (or many) to believe what they have come up with.

 Where: 3/F, The Pottinger Hong Kong, 74 Queen’s Road Central, Central